sneha9730/Assignment--2/Converter/readme.md

 ### 3. Add Input and Button Elements
 Enhance your `App.jsx` component by adding the following elements:
-- An input field to accept the temperature in Celsius.
+- An input field to accept the temperature in Celsius or Fahrenheit.
 - A button to trigger the conversion from Celsius to Fahrenheit and vice versa.
 - Display the converted result dynamically.